Numinous

 If you look to your left you see rising mountains.

-I walked alongside that road
+I walked alongside that road for a year,

-and cried, my hand warm against the
+my hand warm against the weight

-a hard shame.
+hard stones of shame.

 That year was the before and after –

-when I stopped trying to explain
+when I stopped explaining

-the particular ache of my wounds
+the ache of my wounds

-and let them bloom, instead.
+and let them bloom instead.

-At nights I sat, a blanket wrapped
+At nights I sat, wrapped

-against the cold, and watched the
+against the cold, watching the moon.

-My friend says we must all grieve
+My friend tells me – you must grieve well

-deeply and well to live in this world.
+to live in this world.
+That year a stretch of road,

-of moon and a cradle of mountain
+an arc of moon, and a cradle of mountain

 wrung me clean with grief.